Ahm15275097/software-dev/assignment.md

 Software behavioural specification methods

-An activity diagram is used to show the flow of control in a framework and consults to the steps which are included in the implementation of the use case.
+An activity diagram is used to show the flow of control in a framework and consults to the steps which are included in the implementation.
 Activity diagrams show sequential and simultaneous tasks, meaning that it can either show a flow of information in a sequence or show a flow of information where many different tasks could happen at the same time.
 This diagram centres on the state of movement and the arrangement in which it occurs.
 This diagram shows the control from a beginning to an end point illustrating the many decision paths that exist while the action is being enforced.
 This is a chart which is utilised in business and process modelling where the main use is to show the dynamic parts of a system.
 Unified modelling language (UML) come in three types, structure diagrams, interaction diagrams, and behaviour diagrams.
 This diagram is behavioural diagram meaning it shows the behaviour of a system.
 Below is an example of an activity diagram:
 ![Chart]( https://i.imgur.com/5ddeMdc.png)

 A state chart diagram illustrates the many different states of a component in a system.
 These states are influenced by events which can happen either internally or externally.
 This chart illustrates the movement of control from one state to another.
 This particular chart is one of five UML charts which are utilised to show how the system can work.
 Various states are defined for an object and these events can change when a certain event takes place.
 This diagram is known as a reactive system because it responds to something happening.
 Additionally this chart can be utilised for forward and backward engineering but this is mainly used to show the reactive system.